 What is the purpose of my existence?

-The original purpose, for which God created man, was to bear His image and be His representation on earth.
-Adam was designed to live forever, exercising dominion over all God’s creation, bringing glory to his Creator.
+The original purpose for which God created man was to bear His image and be His representation on earth.
+Adam was created to have a personal relationship with God.
+The first man was designed to live forever, exercising dominion over all of God’s creation and bringing glory to his Creator.

-Unfortunately Adam used his God given free will to disobey his Creator.
-As a result of Adam’s sin a vital change of enduring significance occurred, a change which would not only condemn him but all his descendants.
+Unfortunately, Adam used his God-given free will to disobey his Creator.
+As a result of Adam’s sin, a vital change of enduring significance occurred, a change that would not only condemn him but all his descendants.

 What happens when I die?